Los Angeles, CA +1 (213) 261-0385

 • Assumes that any demand and any resource may affect employee health and well-being.

-• Itsscope is much broader than other models such as the jobs demand control model and the effort reward imbalance model.
+• Its scope is much broader than other models, such as the job demand control model and the effort reward imbalance model.

 • More flexible and can be tailored to a wider variety of work settings.